Laurence Bédard Slays in A Neon Green Bikini While Sitting In Her Car

-Laurence Bédard steamed up her Instagram page today with a bikini-clad new photo that has quickly captivated the attention of many of her adoring fans.
+Laurence Bédard steamed up her Instagram page today with a new bikini photo that has quickly captivated the attention of many of her adoring fans.

 In the image, the Canadian model was snapped sitting in the driver’s seat of her car, which boasted a sleek black leather interior.
-She turned her body so that her legs hung over the chair cushion and out of the car, and cocked her head slightly to the side while gazing back at the camera with a sultry and alluring stare.
+She turned her body so that her legs hung over the chair cushion and out of the vehicle, and cocked her head slightly to the side while gazing back at the camera with a sultry stare.

-Laurence appeared to be on her way to the pool, as she was wearing nothing more than a skimpy neon green bikini from Fashion Nova that left plenty of her “sun kissed” and tatted figure well on display.
-The two-piece included a triangle-style top with double shoulder straps and a wide, plunging neckline that showcased the model’s voluptuous chest and cleavage.
-Her toned midsection and abs were also in full view, much to the delight of her fans.
+Laurence appeared to be on her way to the pool, as she was wearing nothing more than a skimpy neon-green bikini from Fashion Nova that left plenty of her “sun-kissed” and tatted figure well on display.
+The two-piece included a triangle-style top with double shoulder straps and a wide, plunging neckline that showcased the model’s voluptuous cleavage.
+Her toned midsection was also in full view, much to the delight of her fans.

 The Quebec native also rocked a pair of matching bikini bottoms that were equally as risque, if not more.
 The number boasted a daringly high-cut design that teased a glimpse of Laurence’s toned thighs and killer curves.
 Meanwhile, its angeled waistband sat high up on her hips to accentuate her hourglass silhouette while drawing further attention to her taut tummy and trim waist.

-Laurence kept her accessories simple, adding nothing more than a dainty pendant necklace that gave her sexy swimwear look the perfect amount of bling.
-Her short brown tresses were worn down in a side part and fell to perfectly frame her face, which was done up with a minimal application of makeup that made her striking features pop.
-The look included a shiny pink lipgloss, dusting of red blush, shimmering highlighter, and mascara.
+Laurence kept her accessories simple, adding nothing more than a dainty pendant necklace that gave her swimwear look the perfect amount of bling.
+Her short brown tresses were worn down in a side part, perfectly framing her face, which was done up with a minimal application of makeup that made her striking features pop.
+The look seemingly included a shiny pink lipgloss, dusting of red blush, shimmering highlighter, and mascara.

 Many of Laurence’s 2.8 million followers on the social media platform showered the latest addition to her page with love.
 It has accrued over 70,000 likes after just four hours of going live, as well as hundreds of comments and compliments.